 Where to find help if you think your child may be autistic

 If you think your child is autistic, these resources can be helpful:

 - Your child’s pediatrician.
 Make an appointment to see your child’s doctor as soon as possible.
 Take note of or record behaviors that are concerning to you.
 The earlier you begin the process of finding answers, the better equipped you and your doctor are in designing a support plan for your child.

 - A local support group.
 Many hospitals and pediatricians’ offices host support groups for parents of children with similar challenges.
 Ask your hospital if you can be connected to available groups in your area.

 A great deal of work has been done to find the right types of support for autism.
 Early intervention is the best way to help any child have the greatest chance for future success.

 If you suspect your child is exhibiting early signs of autism, talk with their pediatrician right away.
 If you do not feel as if your concerns are being taken seriously, consider a second opinion.

 Early childhood is a time of great change, but any child who begins to regress in terms of developmental milestones should be seen by a professional.
-This way, treatment can begin right away, if necessary.
+This way, support can be put into place right away, if necessary.